PalisadoesFoundation/talawa-api/scripts/cloud-api-demo/README.md

 ### 3. Docker Configuration

-After that, to setup docker first remove all the conflicting packages:
+After that, to setup docker, first remove all the conflicting packages:

 ```bash
 for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done